Ainu people: Japanese annexation of Hokkaido

-As a result of the Treaty of Saint Petersburg (1875), the Kuril Islands—along with their Ainu inhabitants—came under Japanese administration.
+As a result of the 1875 Treaty of St. Petersburg, Japanese-administered Sakhalin was given to Russia, while the Kuril Islands—along with their Ainu inhabitants—came under Japanese administration.
 In 1899, the Japanese government passed an act labeling the Ainu as "former aborigines", with the idea that they would assimilate.
 This resulted in the Japanese government taking the land where the Ainu people lived and placing it under Japanese control.
 Also at this time, the Ainu were granted automatic Japanese citizenship, effectively denying them the status of an indigenous group.

 The Ainu went from being a relatively isolated group of people to having their land, language, religion, and customs assimilated into those of the Japanese.
 Their land was distributed to the Yamato Japanese settlers to create and maintain farms in the model of Western industrial agriculture.
 It was known as "colonization" (拓殖) at the time, but later by the euphemism, "opening up undeveloped land" (開拓).
 Additionally, factories like flour mills and beer breweries, along with mining practices, resulted in the creation of infrastructure such as roads and railway lines during a development period that lasted until 1904.
 During this time, the Ainu were ordered to cease religious practices such as animal sacrifice and the custom of tattooing.
 The same act applied to the native Ainu on Sakhalin after its annexation as Karafuto Prefecture.